-The Qualified Contractors Evaluation Checklist was primarily designed to serve as a tool to help carriers evaluate a contractor’s dedication to safety.
+The Checklist for Evaluating Qualified Contractors was primarily designed to serve as a tool to help carriers evaluate a contractor’s dedication to safety.
 There have been suggestions that NATE members may also want to submit these forms with their bids to demonstrate that they are meeting practices recommended by their association.

-As with the previously released Tower Owner Safety Checklist, the Qualified Contractor Evaluation Checklist is not a legally binding document, but rather one additional method of helping improve safety on the job site by demonstrating qualities to which reputable contractors will adhere.
+As with the Tower Owner Safety Guidlines, the Checklist for Evaluating Qualified Contractors is not a legally binding document, but rather one additional method of helping improve safety on the job site by demonstrating qualities to which reputable contractors will adhere.
 We hope our members will share this list with their clients, and encourage them to hire only those companies who are prepared to work safely.

 Our thanks to the NATE Safety & Education Committee for their diligent efforts on this project.